HenryGJackson/CppDebugServer/README.md

          value1
      }
      ```

-    Every CppDebugServer project requires a server_config file.
-    This should be placed in your bin directory or wherever your executable will be run from.

     There are a few parameters you can specify in this file but first, I will concentrate on the most important.